-NAL units that use nal_unit_type equal to 0 or in the range of 24..31, inclusive, shall not affect the decoding process specified in this Recommendation | International Standard.
+NAL units that use nal_unit_type equal to 0 or in the range of 48..63, inclusive, shall not affect the decoding process specified in this Recommendation | International Standard.

-NOTE 2 – NAL unit types 0 and 24..31 may be used as determined by the application.
+NOTE 2 – NAL unit types 0 and 48..63, inclusive, may be used as determined by the application.
 No decoding process for these values of nal_unit_type is specified in this Recommendation | International Standard.
-Since different applications might use NAL unit types 0 and 24..31 for different purposes, particular care must be exercised in the design of encoders that generate NAL units with nal_unit_type equal to 0 or in the range of 24 to 31, inclusive, and in the design of decoders that interpret the content of NAL units with nal_unit_type equal to 0 or in the range of 24 to 31, inclusive.
+Since different applications might use NAL unit types 0 and 48..63, inclusive for different purposes, particular care must be exercised in the design of encoders that generate NAL units with nal_unit_type equal to 0 or in the range of 48..63, inclusive, and in the design of decoders that interpret the content of NAL units with nal_unit_type equal to 0 or in the range of 48..63, inclusive.

 Decoders shall ignore (remove from the bitstream and discard) the contents of all NAL units that use reserved values of nal_unit_type.